Slovenia recorded a Current Account surplus of 7.10 percent of the country's Gross Domestic Product in 2020. source: EUROSTAT

-Current Account to GDP in Slovenia averaged 1.13 percent from 1992 until 2019, reaching an all time high of 7.20 percent in 2017 and a record low of -5.30 percent in 2008.
+Current Account to GDP in Slovenia averaged 1.01 percent of GDP from 1992 until 2020, reaching an all time high of 7.10 percent of GDP in 2020 and a record low of -5.30 percent of GDP in 2008.
 This page provides - Slovenia Current Account to GDP - actual values, historical data, forecast, chart, statistics, economic calendar and news.
-Slovenia Current Account to GDP - values, historical data and charts - was last updated on July of 2021.
+Slovenia Current Account to GDP - values, historical data and charts - was last updated on October of 2021.

-Current Account to GDP in Slovenia is expected to reach 7.20 percent by the end of 2021, according to Trading Economics global macro models and analysts expectations.
-In the long-term, the Slovenia Current Account to GDP is projected to trend around 6.80 percent in 2022 and 6.10 percent in 2023, according to our econometric models.
+Current Account to GDP in Slovenia is expected to reach 7.20 percent of GDP by the end of 2021, according to Trading Economics global macro models and analysts expectations.
+In the long-term, the Slovenia Current Account to GDP is projected to trend around 6.80 percent of GDP in 2022 and 6.10 percent of GDP in 2023, according to our econometric models.